Buying real estate in Valletta?

 Where do tenants pay the highest rents in Valletta in 2026?

-As of early 2026, the top three neighborhoods where tenants pay the highest rents in Valletta are the Grand Harbour waterfront edges (premium panoramic views), the Upper Barrakka and Castille vicinity (prestige and open-space adjacency), and fully renovated "heritage luxury" units throughout the central grid (modern comfort inside restored historic stone).
+As of early 2026, the three areas in Valletta where tenants pay the highest rents are the Grand Harbour-facing edges (commanding a panoramic view premium), the Upper Barrakka and Castille vicinity (prestige and proximity to open gardens), and fully renovated "heritage luxury" apartments on streets like Old Bakery Street or Archbishop Street where modern interiors meet historic stone facades.

 What do tenants actually want in Valletta in 2026?